fxbriol/fxbriol.github.io/_pages/about.md

 ## About

 I am a Lecturer (equivalent to Assistant Professor) in the Department of Statistical Science at [University College London](https://www.ucl.ac.uk/statistics/), and a Group Leader at [The Alan Turing Institute](https://www.turing.ac.uk/), the UK's national institute for Data Science and AI, where I am affiliated to the [Data-Centric Engineering programme](https://www.turing.ac.uk/research/research-programmes/data-centric-engineering#introduction).
+There, I lead research on [Fundamentals of Statistical Machine Learning](https://www.turing.ac.uk/research/research-projects/fundamentals-statistical-machine-learning).

 My research interests are at the interface of computational statistics, machine learning and applied mathematics.
 I work on methodology for statistical computation and inference for large scale and computationally expensive probabilistic models.
 In particular, I am interested in the development of algorithms for numerical integration and sampling, as well as methodology for inference with intractable models.
 In my research, I like to use a variety of tools including kernel methods, Monte Carlo methods, stochastic process theory and Stein's method.

 Prior to UCL, I was a PhD student on the joint centre for doctoral training between the Departments of Statistics at Warwick and Oxford, then spent a year first as research assistant in the Department of Mathematics at Imperial College London, then as a research associate in the Department of Engineering at the University of Cambridge.

-For more details on my research, see my [publications](https://fxbriol.github.io/papers/) page or my [google scholar profile](https://scholar.google.co.uk/citations?user=yLBYtAwAAAAJ&hl=en).
-Alternatively, you can catch me at one of my [presentations](https://fxbriol.github.io/presentations/).
+For more details, see my [Publications](https://fxbriol.github.io/papers/) page or my [Google Scholar](https://scholar.google.co.uk/citations?user=yLBYtAwAAAAJ&hl=en) profile.
+Alternatively, you can catch me at one of my [Presentations](https://fxbriol.github.io/presentations/).
 For supervision opportunities, see also [this page](https://fxbriol.github.io/supervision/).